Tropical Depression Nicole raining from Georgia to New York

 Associated Press

 WILBUR-BY-THE-SEA, Fla.
-(AP) — The remnants of Tropical Storm Nicole sent heavy rains falling from Georgia to New York on Friday as flooding and surging ocean waters began to recede from a stretch of Florida coastline where the most damaging impacts became evident after it made landfall as a hurricane.
+(AP) — The remnants of Tropical Storm Nicole sent heavy rains falling from Georgia to New York on Friday as flooding and surging ocean waters receded from a stretch of Florida coastline where the most damaging impacts became evident after it made landfall as a hurricane.

 Now a depression, Nicole could dump as much as 8 inches (20 centimeters) of rain over the Blue Ridge Mountains and there was a chance of flash and urban flooding as far north as New England.